telerik/kendo-ui-core/docs/aspnet-mvc/helpers/maskedtextbox/overview.md

 **Step 3** Add a MaskedTextBox.

+###### Example

 **WebForms**

         <%: Html.Kendo().MaskedTextBox()
-                .Name("maskedtextbox") //The name of the maskedtextbox is mandatory.
+                .Name("maskedtextbox") //The name of the MaskedTextBox is mandatory.
 It specifies the "id" attribute of the widget.
-                .Mask("(000) 000-0000") //Set mask value of the maskedtextbox .Value("(123) 345-6789") //Set value of the maskedtextbox
+                .Mask("(000) 000-0000") //Set the mask value of the MaskedTextBox.
+                .Value("(123) 345-6789") //Set the value of the MaskedTextBox.
         %>

 **Razor**

         @(Html.Kendo().MaskedTextBox()
-              .Name("maskedtextbox") //The name of the maskedtextbox is mandatory.
+              .Name("maskedtextbox") //The name of the MaskedTextBox is mandatory.
 It specifies the "id" attribute of the widget.
-              .Mask("(000) 000-0000") //Set mask value of the maskedtextbox .Value("(123) 345-6789") //Set value of the maskedtextbox )
+              .Mask("(000) 000-0000") //Set the mask value of the MaskedTextBox.
+              .Value("(123) 345-6789") //Set the value of the MaskedTextBox.
+        )

-### Define Mmask Values
+### Define Mask Values

 The MaskedTextBox has [a list of predefined mask rules]({% slug overview_kendoui_maskedtextbox_widget%}#configuration-Rules), which can be used to compose the mask of a widget.